dan-kwiat/jupyter-book-demo/_sources/README.md

 Book i.e. a collection of files along with a YAML config and table of contents.

-To deploy to a GitHub pages site, all you need to do is push the contents of the `_build/html` directory to your `gh-pages` branch of your repo.
-There will be a file called `index.html` which is the hompage.
-Your github.io site will mirror whatever is in this branch.
+To deploy to a GitHub pages site, all you need to do is push the contents of the `_build/html` directory to a branch named `gh-pages` on your repo.

+From the repository on GitHub, click on
+`Settings > Pages > Build and deployment` then select `Deploy from a branch`, choose the `gh-pages` branch and save the changes.
+Now your github.io site will mirror whatever is in this branch.

 ## Automating the build + deploy